lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 Edited: list of posts
 - Spinner in post settings, indicate that they have been saved.
 - I gotta learn to run scripts on my db that aren't just "seed".
-- Add typewriter mode and blurred mode in settings?
-Or hotkeys?
-- Production keys.
-Stripe, convertkit.
 - I should definitely try to implement editor in slate, and see if I can switch them if needed.
-- Dev and prod migrations
+- Dev and prod migrations separate

 ## Bug
 - Solve the sendgrid issue.